abdou-da0wew/triecaptcha/README.md

 # Triecaptcha

-Advanced CAPTCHA generator for Node.js with customizable options.
+CAPTCHA generator for Node.js with customizable options.

 ## Installation